 The interdependence that people establish through such associations is always a mode of addressing the dependencies that constitute us and make us responsible for others.
 These obligations challenge us to organize an anarcho-communist society that will ethically respond to human needs and accommodate human dependencies, investing us with the freedom to establish forms of social organization that will meet these demands.

-As we search for models for anarchocommunist societies of care, we can learn from the proposals of Leah Lakshmi Piepzna-Samarasinha for a Fair Trade Emotional Labor Economy.
-She explains that, within communities of queer and disabled persons, the care of others is experienced as an urgent matter of survival: “your life as a working class or poor and/or sex working and/or disabled and/or Black or brown femme person has taught you that the only damn way you or anybody survives is by helping each other.
+As we search for models for anarcho-communist societies of care, we can learn from the proposals of Leah Lakshmi Piepzna-Samarasinha for a Fair Trade Emotional Labor Economy.
+She explains that within communities of queer and disabled persons, the care of others is experienced as an urgent matter of survival: “your life as a working class or poor and/or sex working and/or disabled and/or Black or brown femme person has taught you that the only damn way you or anybody survives is by helping each other.
 No institutions exist to help us survive—we survive because of each other.”
 The everyday intensity of this necessity has made apparent the imbalances within these networks: namely, persons perceived as femmes or as feminine are often treated as resources to be exploited, as “mommies” who are always available to provide support for the needs, desires and demands of others.
 Piepzna-Samarasinha prompts us to acknowledge this emotional labor as work, and to recognize and recompense those who perform it, which is not only fair in itself but will also help to nourish a culture of mutual care.
 By the same token, as we realize the extent to which our everyday lives depend upon others and become conscious of how much labor has been expended to sustain us, we can become more deliberate about creating a society that both allows people to receive the care they need and sustains those who provide care.